Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-Fig.~\ref{fig:5} reveals two distinct tendencies.
-(1) For $k_\parallel\leq k_{\parallel,0}$, $P_{\rm BA}$ depends strongly on $k_\perp$ but only weakly on $k_\parallel$ (Fig.~\ref{fig:4}(a)), indicating a predominantly perpendicular cascade.
-In this regime, most fluctuations exhibit a quasi-2D structure with $k_\parallel\ll k_\perp$.
-The fluctuations reside in a mixed weak–strong regime, with a substantial contribution from both wave-like components and slowly propagating fluctuations (Fig.~\ref{fig:4}).
-The power ratio increases proportionally with $\chi_{\rm BA}$ up to $\chi_{\rm BA}\sim1$, where it approaches unity; for $\chi_{\rm BA}>1$, the ratio saturates and remains approximately equal to 1 (Fig.~\ref{fig:5}).
-This behavior indicates that, as nonlinearity increases, the spectra evolve from wave-like peaks to frequency-broadened distributions, reflecting the transition from weak nonlinear interactions to the strong-turbulence regime, consistent with observations \citep{Zhao2024a}.
-(2) For $k_\parallel> k_{\parallel,0}$, the cascade proceeds toward higher $k_\parallel$ and inevitably enters the strong-turbulence regime with a fully three-dimensional cascade.
-The power ratio remains close to unity (pink horizontal line), indicating the absence of a distinct wave–like spectral peak regardless of the value of $\chi_{\rm BA}$.
+Figure~\ref{fig:Relationship} reveals two distinct tendencies.
+(1) For $k_\parallel\leq k_{\parallel,0}$, $P_{\rm BA}$ depends strongly on $k_\perp$ but weakly on $k_\parallel$ (Figure~\ref{fig:1D_Alfven}(a)), indicating a predominantly perpendicular cascade with a quasi-2D structure ($k_\parallel\ll k_\perp$).
+In this regime, fluctuations reside in a mixed weak–strong regime, containing both wave-like and slowly propagating components (Figure~\ref{fig:1D_Alfven}).
+The power ratio increases proportionally with $\chi_{\rm BA}$ up to $\chi_{\rm BA}\sim1$, where it approaches unity, then saturates near unity for $\chi_{\rm BA}>1$ (Figure~\ref{fig:Relationship}), indicating a transition from wave-like peaks to frequency-broadened spectra and the onset of strong turbulence \citep{Zhao2024a}.
+(2) For $k_\parallel> k_{\parallel,0}$, the cascade proceeds to higher $k_\parallel$ and inevitably enters the strong-turbulence regime with a fully three-dimensional cascade.
+The power ratio remains near unity, indicating the absence of distinct wave–like spectral peaks regardless of the value of $\chi_{\rm BA}$.